aagrawal207/OpenCV-Face-Recognition/README.md

 Exact statistics for the accuracy of the system will we updated soon.

-For more information, also refer to steps_for_face_recognition.txt.
+For more information, also refer to steps_for_face_recognition.txt and the folder named "Information".
 Feedback and Suggestions will be really appreciated.